Abbienew/Have-Fun-No-Touch/README.md

 # Have-Fun-No-Touch

-A WIP sonic project control by moble with multiplayer developed in late 2021.
+A WIP sonic project control by mobile with multiplayer developed in late 2021.